newpro3/pro9/README.md

 1. Connect your GitHub repository to Vercel
 2. Add environment variables in Vercel dashboard
 3. Deploy automatically on push to main branch
-4. Set up Telegram webhook: `https://api.telegram.org/bot<BOT_TOKEN>/setWebhook?url=https://your-vercel-app.vercel.app/api/telegram-webhook`
+4. The Telegram webhook is automatically configured to: `https://tel-alun.vercel.app/api/telegram-webhook`
+5. You can also set it up manually: `https://api.telegram.org/bot<BOT_TOKEN>/setWebhook?url=https://tel-alun.vercel.app/api/telegram-webhook`

 ## Usage